onihilist/onihilist/README.md

 -----

 ### 📋 ☆ About me :
-I'm a young developer currently at school, my languages of the moment is : Rust, C#, and Golang.
+I'm a young developer currently at school, my languages as of the moment are : Rust, C#, and Golang.

 -----